prometheus-community/helm-charts/charts/kube-prometheus-stack/README.md

 ### From 42.x to 43.x

-This version upgrades Prometheus-Operator to v0.61.1, Prometheus to v2.40.5, Thanos to v0.29.0 and Grafana sub chart to v6.45.1.
+This version upgrades Prometheus-Operator to v0.61.1, Prometheus to v2.40.5 and Thanos to v0.29.0.

 Run these commands to update the CRDs before applying the upgrade.